cam-cambridge/Simulation_printAFO/README.md

 ```
 for strip_ori_1, strip_ori_2, strip_ori_3, strip_ori_4 in itertools.product(range(0,1), range(0,1), range(0,1), range(0,1)):# Deisgn parameters of stripe orientation
 ```
-This code will determine the orientation of the stripes of the AFO directly, i.e. strip_ori_1=5 means the orientation of the first stripe is 5 degree.
+This code will determine the orientation of the stripes of the AFO directly, i.e. strip_ori_1=5 means the orientation of the first stripe is 5 degree.<br/>

-The definations of the design parameters in the AFO can be found in the
+The definations of the design parameters in the AFO can be found in the Guidelines in the repo.<br/>